What's on this page?

 Across Australia and New Zealand, AI is reshaping how work is done and which skills are in demand.
 The shift is already underway, and it’s moving faster than most people think.

 McKinsey research shows that generative AI could now automate up to 62% of existing work tasks in Australia with today’s technology – a sharp jump from the 44% estimate just five years ago.
 Even with a slower adoption rate, one in four work hours could be automated by 2030.
-This isn’t limited to factory floors or IT departments; it’s affecting white-collar roles in education, finance, professional services, and beyond.

 At the same time, skills shortages aren’t going away.
 A 2025 Hays survey found that 86% of hiring managers in Australia and New Zealand have shifted to skills-based hiring to plug gaps.
-Roles in cyber security, cloud engineering, data analysis, and AI-driven software development are in particularly high demand, but many employers say they’re struggling to find candidates who can work confidently with AI tools.
+Roles in Cyber Security, Cloud engineering, Data Analysis, and AI-driven software development are in particularly high demand, but many employers say they’re struggling to find candidates who can work confidently with AI tools.

 Our Director of Education puts it simply: